 Neil has written a number of articles on intellectual property matters, including a summary of the Canadian trademark registration process, a review of the licensing provisions under the Canadian Trade-Marks Act, a guide to choosing enforceable trademarks, and the .ca Domain Registry.
 He has also been a presenter on intellectual property law for the Centre for Digital Media, Masters of Digital Media Program at Great Northern Way Campus, on Ecommerce in Canada for Insight, on technology licensing issues for the BC Continuing Legal Education and on advanced trade-mark law issues for Law Seminars International.

-Based on peer selection, Neil has been recognized as one of the Best Lawyers in Canada since 2011 for Intellectual Property Law and Technology Law, as well as being named the Best Lawyers' 2014 Vancouver Technology Law "Lawyer of the Year."
-Neil has been named to the World Trademark Review (WTR) 1000, an annual listing of the World's Leading Trademark Practitioners, in the category of Individuals: Prosecution and Strategy, since 2014.
+Based on peer selection, Neil has been repeatedly recognized as one of the Best Lawyers in Canada for Intellectual Property Law, Information Technology and Technology Law, as well as being named the Best Lawyers' 2014 Vancouver Technology Law "Lawyer of the Year."
+Neil has also been repeatedly named to the World Trademark Review (WTR) 1000, an annual listing of the World's Leading Trademark Practitioners, in the category of Individuals: Prosecution and Strategy.

 Neil is a co-founder of and regular contributor to the Canadian Trademark Blog (trademarkblog.ca).
 He is regularly called on by the media to comment on current trade-mark, domain name and other intellectual property matters.

-Neil graduated from the University of British Columbia Faculty of Law in 1985.
-He is an active volunteer in community organizations, including Habitat for Humanity (in El Salvador), Global Access (in Honduras) and as a coach for many years with the North Shore Girls Soccer Club.
+Neil graduated from the University of British Columbia Faculty of Law.
+He is an active volunteer in community organizations, including Habitat for Humanity (in El Salvador), Global Access (in Honduras).